 Why Decluttering Helps Your Mind

-- Your brain processes less visual information
+- The brain processes less visual information, reducing overload

-- Daily routines feel easier
+- Daily routines feel simpler and more manageable

 Habit 1: Reset One Small Area Each Day